Microfinance Internships Abroad

-A non-profit job and internship site which sometimes has microfinance opportunities listed.
+A non-profit job and internship site that sometimes lists microfinance opportunities.

 Kiva Fellows Program

 Whether based internationally or in the U.S., Kiva Fellows have a unique opportunity to witness the realities of microfinance firsthand by working directly with a Kiva field partner for 16-week placements.
 Kiva Fellowships are unpaid, volunteer-based positions designed to increase Kiva's global impact, offer participants a unique insider experience into the microfinance industry, and provide a career opportunity of a lifetime.

 A large MFI which operates and offers internships in a number of regions.